Lead single: Release strategies

-Albums with more than one pre-release single
+Pre-release single

 In the 2000s, a common trend developed to release a lead single months in advance of the album release date.
 It has equally become common for further singles to be released before the release of the album.
 For example, Usher issued the lead single "Love in This Club" four months before the May 29, 2008, release of Here I Stand.
 The second single "Love in This Club Part II" was released one month before the album release date.
 Another example is Justin Timberlake's 2013 album, The 20/20 Experience, which was released on March 19, 2013.
-The first single off it is "Suit & Tie", released 2 months before the album hit stores.
+The first single off it is "Suit & Tie", released two months before the album hit stores.
 One month before the release of the album, another single called "Mirrors" was released.
 Katy Perry released "California Gurls" as a single on May 7, 2010, and "Teenage Dream" on July 23, 2010, leading to the release of the album Teenage Dream on August 24, 2010.
 Ed Sheeran did something similar, releasing both "Shape of You" and "Castle on the Hill" as double lead singles from his album ÷, although these songs were both released on the same day, 6 January 2017.
+The 1995 Oasis single "Some Might Say" would go on to appear on the group's second album, (What's the Story) Morning Glory?, though at the time it was a standalone release, with "Roll with It" acting more as a lead single.

+Usage in South Korea

+In South Korean music, the term "title track" is sometimes used interchangeably with "lead single".
+The term is used to describe an album's main promoted song, usually released on the same day as the album and promoted on South Korean music programs.
+This term is used regardless of the song's title or whether or not it was the first single from an album to be released.
+For example, "Boom Boom Bass" is considered the title track from Riize's 2024 extended play Riizing despite not sharing a title with the EP, nor being the first single released from the album.